Social Action

 Dr. Arun Agrawal, School for Environment and Sustainability, University of Michigan

 “The Institute was one of the most effective uses of my time in my 30+ years in higher education.
-It was empowering and affirming to be surrounded by other higher education professionals with a commitment to preparing the next generation to engage in making societal change through social action.
-For decades I have had social action be an integral part of my educational approach.
 The Institute provided a structure and the tools to implement social action in an organized and meaningful way as a part of the educational experience.
-Often feeling isolated and as though I was using trial and error with each project in social action work in the classroom, I left the Institute invigorated, armed with new knowledge and tools.
+I left the Institute invigorated, armed with new knowledge and tools.
 I wondered where the Social Action Institute had been all of my higher ed life.”

 Dr. Cassandra Simon, School of Social Work, University of Alabama at Tuscaloosa